Basavaraj Bommai takes oath as Chief Minister of Karnataka | Politics

 - India

-Basavaraj Bommai on Wednesday took oath as the new Chief Minister of Karnataka.
+Basavaraj Bommai on Wednesday took oath as the new Chief Minister of Karnataka, ending months of speculation about the change of guard in the state.

 The 61-year-old leader was administered the oath of office and secrecy by Governor Thaawarchand Gehlot at the Raj Bhavan here.

-Ending the heightened suspense, the Karnataka BJP legislature party on Tuesday evening had elected Basavaraj Bommai as its new leader to succeed outgoing Chief Minister B S Yediyurappa.
+The Karnataka BJP legislature party on Tuesday evening elected him as its new leader to succeed B S Yediyurappa.

-Bommai, a Lingayat leader from North Karnataka is a close confidante of Yediyurappa and, according to party sources, there is clear stamp of the veteran BJP leader in this succession plan.
+Bommai, a Lingayat leader from North Karnataka, is a close confidant of Yediyurappa and, according to party sources, there is an imprint of the veteran BJP leader in this succession plan.

 Son of former Chief Minister, late S R Bommai, he was Minister for Home Affairs, Law, Parliamentary Affairs and Legislature in Yediyurappa's council of ministers which was dissolved on Monday.

-It's the second time of a father-son duo becoming Chief Minister of Karnataka, after H D Deve Gowda and H D Kumaraswamy.
+It's the second instance of a father-son duo becoming Chief Minister of Karnataka, after H D Deve Gowda and H D Kumaraswamy.

 Bommai is a three time MLA from Shiggaon constituency in Haveri district and has been MLC twice.

-Yediyurappa, Union ministers Dharmendra Pradhan and G Kishan Reddy, who were appointed as central observers by BJP's parliamentary board for the legislature party meeting, BJP national general secretary in-charge of Karnataka Arun Singh, state president Nalin Kumar Kateel and national general secretary C T Ravi were among those who attended the swearing-in.
+Yediyurappa, and Union ministers Dharmendra Pradhan and G Kishan Reddy who were appointed as central observers by BJP's parliamentary board for the legislature party meet, party's national general secretary in-charge of Karnataka Arun Singh, state president Nalin Kumar Kateel and a host of others attended the swearing-in.

+Bommai, who alone took oath on Wednesday, said he will try and expand the Cabinet soon.

+''I had met central observers Dharmendra Pradhan, Kishan Reddy and General Secretary Singh, they said let's not discuss it today, once they go back to Delhi let's see,'' he said in response to a question by reporters on expanding the cabinet.

+Asked whether he will wait for 'Ashada' month (considered inauspicious) to get over for undertaking the expansion, he said, ''nothing like that, we will do it at the earliest, won't take too much time because I need a complete team to do the work as there is COVID and floods.''
+When questioned whether he will continue with the same Ministers, Bommai said all these are part of the cabinet formation exercise and ''everything will be decided together'', adding that he will discuss and decide about his Delhi visit.

-Ahead of the swearing-in, Bommai met Yediyurappa, also leaders from the centre- Pradhan, Reddy and Singh.
+Ahead of the swearing-in, Bommai met Yediyurappa and also BJP central leaders -- Pradhan, Reddy and Singh.

+Though Yediyurappa had said he would not name his successor, it is clear that he had a major say in the selection of Bommai, who is known for his ''clean and non- controversial'' image.

+The BJP was said to be looking at bringing in a generational shift, but by picking a leader from the Lingayat community, the party's key vote base to which Yediyurappa also belongs, the party has chosen to play it safe, ahead of the assembly polls in 2023.

 Ending months of speculation over his exit, Yediyurappa on Monday stepped down as the Chief Minister, coinciding with his government completing two years in office.